 Spend the day volunteering at something you feel passionate about.
 It could be helping out in your child’s class for the day, working with a charity or volunteering at a homeless shelter.

 Do Something You’ve Never Done Before

 Always wanted to try bungee jumping?
 Skydiving?
 Swimming with dolphins?
 Go on and book something you’ve always wanted to do and never got around to trying.
 It’ll make it one of your most memorable Valentine’s Days ever!

 So let us know how did you celebrate your first Valentine’s Day after divorce?

-If you’re still going through your separation or divorce and want to speed up the process, get in touch with us.
+If you’re still going through your separation or divorce and want to speed up the process, get in touch with Ian.

-Move On Mediation in Perth specialises in helping you move on quickly and affordably.
+Move On Mediation specialises in helping you move on quickly and affordably.

-Our fees are low cost compared to using family lawyers and going through the family courts.
-From just $875 per person, mediation is a better way.
+Our family mediation fees are low cost compared to using family lawyers and going through the family courts.
+From just $1125 per person, family mediation is a better way.